ae-dschorsaanjo/lipu-lili-pi-toki-pona/nasin pi jan Sotan.md

 -- o nasa ala! sina ike ala.

 As an alternative way, in toki pona it is rational that always writing _X toki tawa Y_ is long and ugly.
 I recommend that especially in conversations between more than 2 people always mark who is speaking with _brackets_ (like _-- (jan Sotan) xyz_).
 Additionally, in this case the noun could be omitted and the rest might be shortened, since normally different _jan_ have conversations (like _(Sotan) xyz_ or _(S) xyz_).
 The use of en-dash is still recommended, but it can be omitted in some situations (not a full conversation, only a short reference, etc).

-__Example:__
+As an alternative writing of it, add the name right after the en-dash (without any whitespace) and "close" the name by a single hyphen or an en-dash.
+_Do not_ mix these method within a single conversation like they are in the example!

+__Example (with mixed signs):__

 ona li toki e ni: "mi wile tawa weka!" mi sona e ni: jan li apeja e ona.

 -- (mi)  mi pilin e ni: sina wile pini e toki kalama. sina sona e ni: mi kepeken sina. jan li wile apeja e sina, la jan li wile utala e mi!
--- (ona) pona! mi sona e ni. taso mi pilin monsuta. -- oko ona li telo. -- mi ken pali e seme?
+--ona- pona! mi sona e ni. taso mi pilin monsuta. -- oko ona li telo. -- mi ken pali e seme?
--- (mi)  mi sona ala. ike mi.
+--mi-  mi sona ala. ike mi.
--- (ona) o nasa ala! sina ike ala.
+(ona) o nasa ala! sina ike ala.

 ## Prepositions